liammagee/fp/docs/projects-geo-language-games.md

 # Advanced Linguistic Model

+**Currently under development...**

-In this model, agents have a richer linguistic model, incorporating:
+In this model, agents will have a richer linguistic model, incorporating:

  - lexicon
  - word order